By Hilary Burg

 And if you just can’t get yourself to leave the historic stadium, dine at 1919 Kitchen & Tap, located off the first floor atrium at Lambeau!

-For even more Green Bay fun, check out the brand new Titletown District coming in Fall 2017.
+For even more Green Bay fun, check out the brand new Titletown District.
 This exciting development is set to expand the Packer’s empire beyond the field – spanning 34-acres right next door to Lambeau, the Titletown District will be home to community events, festivals, game day activities, and year-round fun.

 The Titletown District will offer lodging and dining options, and house a sledding hill with tubing lanes, ice skating rink, sports field, yard games, and more.
 The public park will feature a plaza, and will be the ultimate spot for fans to gather, relax, and cheer on their green and gold for years to come.
 Go Pack Go!